Lines go silent in Finnish town of Salo as Microsoft shuts Nokia phone unit

 Mika Paukkeri, another shop steward, said he hoped Microsoft would cut its staff in Salo, not shut it down altogether.

-Sipila said Finland would apply for aid from the European Globalization Adjustment Fund, which supports people who have lost their jobs following major structural changes.
+Sipila said Finland would apply for aid from the European Globalisation Adjustment Fund, which supports people who have lost their jobs following major structural changes.

 Manufacturing of mobile phone handsets shifted from Salo to Asia in 2012.